boryanagoncharenko/CssCoco/test.md

     font-weight: bold;
 }
 ```
-Note that CSS lint simply disregards the headings with pseudoselectors.
+Note that CSS lint simply disregards the headings with pseudo selectors.
 Repeating the h3:hover selector in multiple rules does not yield a warning.
- **Actions**:  Find key selectors that contain headings and do not contain pseudoselectors; check if two key-selectors contain the same heading.
+ **Actions**:  Find key selectors that contain headings and do not contain pseudo selectors; check if two key-selectors contain the same heading.

  ---
-**Description**: Headings should only be defined once
+**Description**: Require a fallback property for background-image declarations that use gradients
  **Source**: [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important)
  **Violations**:  A violation occurs when a declaration of background-image uses a gradient value does not have a fallback declaration of background-color.
  ```